-2.11.2.7.8.1.
-Part D Appeals may not be filed with MAHS.

-- 2.11.2.7.8.2.
-Appeals related to drugs excluded from Part D that are covered by Medicaid must be filed with the entity and/or MAHS. - 2.11.2.8.
-Continuation of Benefits Pending an Appeal and State Fair Hearing - 2.11.2.8.1.
+- 2.11.2.7.8.1.
+Part D Appeals may not be filed with MAHS. - 2.11.2.7.8.2.
+Appeals related to drugs excluded from Part D that are covered by Medicaid must be filed with the entity and/or MAHS.

+2.11.2.8.
+Continuation of Benefits Pending an Appeal and State Fair Hearing

+- 2.11.2.8.1.
 The entity must provide continuing benefits for all prior approved non-Part D benefits that are terminated or modified pending internal entity Appeals, per timeframes and conditions in 42 C.F.R. § 438.420.
 This means that such benefits will continue to be provided by providers to Enrollees and that the entity must continue to pay providers for providing such services or benefits pending an internal Appeal. - 2.11.2.8.2.
+The entity must provide continuing benefits through the period of IRE review for any previously authorized non-Part D benefits that are being terminated or modified.
+This means that benefits previously authorized by the entity and for which the authorization period has not expired and for which the Enrollee requested continuation at the internal Appeal level within twelve (12) calendar days of the date of the notice will continue to be provided to Enrollees pending the IRE review.
+The entity must continue to pay providers for the authorized services pending the IRE review.

-For all Appeals filed with MAHS, Covered Services will continue for appeals requested received within twelve (12) calendar days of the date of the Adverse Action Notice or prior to the date of action, consistent with §431.230 and 431.231. - 2.11.2.8.2.1.
+- 2.11.2.8.3.
+For all Appeals filed with MAHS, Covered Services will continue for appeals requested received within twelve (12) calendar days of the date of the Adverse Action Notice or prior to the date of action, consistent with 42 C.F.R. §§ 431.230 and 431.231. - 2.11.2.8.3.1.
 For external reviews filed under PRIRA, Medicaid Covered Services will continue for requests appealed to the entity within twelve (12) calendar days of the date of the Adverse Action Notice.
-The notice informing the Enrollee of PRIRA rights will include an explanation of the procedure for continuing covered services during a PRIRA external review. - 2.11.2.8.2.2.
-Payments will not be recouped based on the outcome of the Appeal for services covered during pending Appeals. - 2.11.2.8.3.
-If MAHS decides in the Enrollee's favor and reverses the entity's decision, the entity must authorize the service under dispute as expeditiously as the Enrollee's health condition requires but no later than seventy-two (72) hours from the date the entity receives the notice reversing the decision. - 2.11.2.8.4.
+The notice informing the Enrollee of PRIRA rights will include an explanation of the procedure for continuing covered services during a PRIRA external review. - 2.11.2.8.3.2.
+Payments will not be recouped based on the outcome of the Appeal for services covered during all pending Appeals. - 2.11.2.8.4.
+If MAHS decides in the Enrollee's favor and reverses the entity's decision, the entity must authorize the service under dispute as expeditiously as the Enrollee's health condition requires but no later than seventy-two (72) hours from the date the entity receives the notice reversing the decision. - 2.11.2.8.5.
 If the entity or the State fair hearings officer reverses a decision to deny authorization of Covered Services, and the Enrollee received the disputed services while the Appeal was pending, the entity must pay for those services in accordance with State rules and policy.